 Research which seeds would benefit your backyard flock the most.
 Different seeds provide different levels of fat, vitamins, and Omega-3s.
 I prefer to feed Black Oil Sunflower Seeds and Flax Seeds.

 Oats contain a mix of vitamins and nutrients that have been shown to improve health and reduce aggression in laying hens.
 You can read more about the benefits of oats here.

-**Feeding oats to chickens is a debated topic since oats aren’t the most digestible treat, so be sure that you do your research and make the best decision for your flock.
+**Feeding oats to chickens is a debated topic, so be sure that you do your research and make the best decision for your flock.
 Personally, I would only give oats as an occasional treat, but not as a supplement to their daily feed ration.

-Use caution when adding whole beans to your treats.
+Use caution when adding whole soybeans to your homemade chicken treats.
 They need to be properly heated to kill a toxin that could be fatal to your birds.
 Soybeans are my favorite to add to my homemade suet treats because they have very high levels of lysine and methionine, which are essential for poultry growth and production.

 Peas, like soybeans, have high lysine levels…BUT…unlike beans, peas can be added to poultry diets without prior heating or processing.

 Corn is a good source of protein and energy for laying hens and it is the easiest grain for birds to digest.
-Add more corn to your treats in the winter and less in the warmer months.
-I know this post is about occasional treats, but I feel the need to add this tidbit anyway–>Don’t use corn as the only source of feed for your birds.
+Add more corn to your lard cakes for your chickens in the winter and less in the warmer months.
+I know this post is about occasional homemade chicken treats, but I feel the need to add this tidbit anyway–>Don’t use corn as the only source of feed for your birds.
 Chickens are NOT vegetarians so they need more than a grain-only diet.

 #7 Dried Fruits